RaspberryPiFoundation/sense-hat-curriculum/en-GB/timer/index.md

    ![screenshot](images/timer-flash.png)

-#Step 3: Creating an image timer { .activity}
+#Step 3: Creating a Sandtimer { .activity}

-You can also display simple 8 x 8 images on the Sense HAT.
+You can also display simple 8x8 pixel images on the Sense HAT LEDs.

 ## Activity Checklist { .check}